2019–20 Puerto Rico earthquakes: Response

 Puerto Rico governor Wanda Vázquez Garced declared a state of emergency on January 7 and mobilized the Puerto Rico National Guard.
 On January 8, the day after the main quake, the Ponce municipal government registered 1,111 residents in city shelters, "not including hundreds more" who drove to government-designated meeting sites, such as Estadio Paquito Montaner, to sleep in their cars.
 The parking lot at Auditorio Juan Pachin Vicens was also used as a meeting site.
 The Bernardino Cordero Bernard Vocational High School was also used as a shelter.
 The night after the quake, it was estimated that over 40,000 Ponce residents chose to sleep in their cars instead of their homes out of fear of more quakes.
-By January 13 the number of refugees was estimated at around 3,000 Island-wide, but the municipal officials of some local governments believed that figure was probably about right for refugees in just their own single municipalities.
+By January 13 the number of refugees was estimated at 3,000 Island-wide, but the municipal officials of some local governments believed that figure was probably about right for refugees in just their own single municipalities.
 Another estimate out the number of refugees at 5,000.

 On January 7, the Puerto Rican government made available $130 million in aid.
 Late January 7, FEMA confirmed that US president Donald Trump had issued a (non-disaster) emergency declaration with a $5 million cap.
 The $5 million emergency declaration monies were to be spent on emergency services only.
-On January 12, 2020, Puerto Rico governor Wanda Vázquez Garced made a disbursement of $2 million to each of six municipalities most affected by the quake; the monies came from the Puerto Rico State Emergency Reserve Fund.
-The government set up a central command center, where all pertinent state and municipal dependencies supporting the relief effort were to set up base and coordinate activities at the Polydeportivo Frankie Colon in Urbanización Los Caobos, Barrio Bucaná, Ponce.
+On January 12, 2020, Puerto Rico governor Wanda Vázquez Garced made a disbursement of $2 million to each of six municipalities most affected by the quake; the money came from the Puerto Rico State Emergency Reserve Fund.
+The government set up a central command center, where all pertinent state and municipal dependencies supporting the relief effort were to set up base and coordinate activities at the Polideportivo Frankie Colon in Urbanización Los Caobos, Barrio Bucaná, Ponce.
 It also became a collection center for items for the earthquake homeless.

-By January 14, over 600 soldiers of the Puerto Rico National Guard had set up five tent cities for the homeless, with at least some tents outfitted with air conditioning for the bed-ridden and the elderly, in the towns of Guánica, Yauco, Guayanilla, Peñuelas and Ponce, with facilities for over 3,200 refugees.
+By January 14, over 600 soldiers of the Puerto Rico National Guard had set up five tent cities for the homeless, with at least some tents outfitted with air conditioning for the bed-ridden and the elderly, in the municipalities of Guánica, Yauco, Guayanilla, Peñuelas and Ponce, with facilities for over 3,200 refugees.

 Effects

 Human losses

-A male resident of Urbanización Jardines del Caribe (Caribbean Gardens Estates), in the city of Ponce, lost his life as a direct result of the January 7 quake; additionally, eight other people in the area were injured.
+A male resident of Urbanización Jardines del Caribe, in the city of Ponce, lost his life as a direct result of the January 7 quake; additionally, eight other people in the area were injured.
 A woman died of a heart attack in the town of Guayanilla, after a 4.36-magnitude overnight aftershock occurred, on the night of January 9 into January 10.
 By January 10, two additional people had died of different medical conditions, attributed to the effects of the earthquakes.